Kyaren/UAV_ON/README.md

     You can download dataset from [here](https://huggingface.co/datasets/Kyaren/UAV-ON-dataset)，you can use [script](https://github.com/Kyaren/UAV_ON/tree/main/scripts) to merge split data files into a single JSON file

 - **Project directory structure**
+  Your workspace directory should be structured as follows:
   ```text
   workspace/
   ├── UAV_ON/